bryanwweber/orbital-mechanics-notes/intro/mass-force-and-newtons-law-of-gravitation.md

 Variation of $g/g_0$ with altitude.
 ```

 In @fig:g/g_0 you can see that gravity varies significantly with altitude.
 However, for most normal altitudes, there isn't much variation.
-At 10 km, a typical cruise altitude, the value of $g$ is almost the same as $g_0$.
+At 10 km, a typical airliner cruise altitude, the value of $g$ is almost the same as $g_0$.
 Even at the height of the ISS (400 km), $g$ is still 90% of the value of $g_0$.

 Using the value of $g$ at the ISS, we find that an astronaut still has a weight, $mg\neq 0$.
 That is, the force of gravity is still acting on them.
 However, there is no support under their feet, so they do not feel their weight and we say they are experiencing **weightlessness** although they are not **weightless**.